-Isolating a patch protects it from changes due to memory loads, but it differs from patch fixing in that patch isolation only relates to actions performed on the local Summa console.
+Isolating a patch protects it from changes due to memory loads.
+Note that patch isolation only relates to actions performed on the local Summa console.
 Isolated patches can still be over-patched by other Hydra2 users and by memory loads on other consoles on the network.